What is dentistry?

 Dr. Tindle recommends that you bring your child to the office as early as 6 months and no later than one year.
-Your son or daughter’s baby teeth will be coming in and your dentist can examine the health of those first few teeth.
+Your son or daughter’s baby teeth will be coming in and we can monitor the health of those first few teeth.
 After the first visit, be sure to schedule regular checkups every six months.

 How often should I see the dentist?

 Children, teens, and adults should all see the dentist for a regular checkup at least once every six months.
 Patients who are at a greater risk for oral cancer or gum disease may be required to come in more than just twice a year.
-Your dentist will help determine how often you or your child should visit our office for regular checkups.
+Dr. Tindle will help determine how often you or your child should visit our office for regular checkups.